The Private Wealth & Private Client Review: Argentina

 ii Legal and tax treatment of commonly used vehicles and typical advantages and disadvantages to personal ownership or control

 Before 2018, Argentine residents usually invested their wealth abroad through corporations or trusts incorporated in a foreign jurisdiction.
-No controlling foreign corporation rules were applicable in the case of foreign corporations (or entities that issue shares), if these entities were incorporated in jurisdictions deemed to be 'cooperative for fiscal transparency purposes' and, therefore, Argentine income tax was paid when (and if) such entities paid to dividends to their Argentine shareholders.
+No controlling foreign corporation (CFC) rules were applicable in the case of foreign corporations (or entities that issue shares), if these entities were incorporated in jurisdictions deemed to be 'cooperative for fiscal transparency purposes' and, therefore, Argentine income tax was paid when (and if) such entities paid dividends to their Argentine shareholders.
 However, in these structures, the shares owned by the individual were still subject to personal assets tax.
 These structures were mostly abandoned as a result of the modification of CFC rules in 2017.
+However, they are still very common when a single individual does not have control over the entity, or when such entities have active income, because CFC rules are still not applicable in those cases.

 Another traditional structure used to benefit from this tax deferral was the creation of an irrevocable trust abroad.
 The main advantage of this type of trust was that the settlor would not have to pay personal assets on the assets transferred to the trust, provided that it is not disregarded by the tax authority and the assets are deemed to be owned by him or her, as an application of the substance over form principle.